How-tos Overview

 public void Stop(); public virtual void Stop(long absTime);

-The first version, Stop()
+The first version, Stop() simply stops the simulation

 immediately.
 The second version stops the simulation at some